flowr-analysis/flowr/wiki/Overview.md

 ### The Read-Eval-Print Loop (REPL)

 Once you launched _flowR_, you should see a small&nbsp;`R>` prompt.
 Use `:help` to receive instructions on how to use the REPL and what features are available (most prominently, you can access all [scripts](#calling-the-scripts-directly) simply by adding a colon before them).
 In general, all commands start with a colon (`:`), everything else is interpreted as a&nbsp;R expression which is directly evaluated by the underlying R shell (however, due to security concerns, you need to start _flowR_ with `--r-session-access` and use the `r-shell` engine to allow this).
+See the [Interface](https://github.com/flowr-analysis/flowr/wiki/Interface) wiki page for more information on usage and the available commands.
 The following GIF showcases a simple example session:

 ![Example of a simple REPL session](gif/repl-demo-opt.gif)